-- 1.1 This supervisory statement is aimed at firms to which CRD IV applies. - 1.2 This statement outlines the Prudential Regulation Authority's (PRA's) expectations in relation to large exposures requirements within the CRR.
-It covers: - Applications to include undertakings within a core UK group (CRR Article 113(6)) and noncore large exposure group (CRR 400(2)(c)). - Exemption of exposures that support resolution (CRR Article 400(2)(c)). - Sovereign large exposures exemptions (CRR Article 400(2)(g or h)) and exposures to trustees. - 1.3 This statement should be read in conjunction with the specified CRR articles, the requirements in the Large Exposures Part of the PRA Rulebook and the high-level expectations outlined in The PRA's approach to banking supervision.
-For RFBs, as defined in the Financial Services and Markets Act (FSMA), section 142A, or any other PRA-authorised person that is a member of a group containing an RFB, this statement should be read alongside the PRA's Supervisory Statement 8/16 Ring-fenced bodies (RFBs) 2
+1.1 This supervisory statement is aimed at CRR firms.

+1.2 This statement outlines the Prudential Regulation Authority's (PRA's) expectations in relation to large exposure requirements within the Large Exposures (CRR) Part of the PRA Rulebook.
+It covers:

+- Applications to include undertakings wihtin a core UK Group (CRR Article 113(6)) and non-core large exposures group (CRR 400(2)(c)). - Exemptions of exposures that support resolution (CRR Article 400(2)(c)). - Sovereign large exposures exemptions (CRR Article 400(2)(g) of (h)) and exposures to trustees.

+1.3 This statement should be read in conjunction with the specified CRR articles, the requirements in the Large Exposures Part of the PRA Rulebook and the high-level expectations outlined in The PRA's approach to banking supervision.1 For RFBs, as defined in the Financial Services and Markets Act (FSMA), section 142A, or any other PRA-authorised person that is a member of a group containing an RFB, this statement should be read alongside the PRA's Supervisory Statement 8/16 'Ring-fenced bodies (RFBs)'.2